 About kendo gradings

-Some people thing that gradings should be approached in a special manner, but I believe that you should just do your normal kendo, nothing special.
+Some people think that gradings should be approached in a special manner, but I believe that you should just do your normal kendo, nothing special.
 Just do what you have been taught by your sensei and sempai.

 Here are things that you should be doing as a matter of course: